helenebrulin/logical_dbs_extractor/README.md

 All logical databases in a Redis open source instance are persisted in the same RDB file.
 Manually creating RDB files for each logical namespace requires a repetitive process of loading, flushing and restarting an intermediate server.

-This script automates this process on an intermediate Redis instance launched as a child process.
+This script automates this process using an intermediate Redis instance launched as a child process.

 ## Prerequisites